Local area guide

 Whether you're after a family home or a beautiful apartment, we've got you covered.

-Search properties for sale
+See all properties for sale in Colchester

 The main Colchester (North) Station is a couple of miles out of the town centre and offers frequent services to London Liverpool Street in around 50 minutes.
 It also has regular direct services to Chelmsford, Ipswich and Norwich.